Vinland: Name

-The Vinland Sagas
+The Vinland sagas

-The main sources of information about the Norse voyages to Vinland are two Icelandic Sagas: the Saga of Erik the Red and the Saga of the Greenlanders, which are known collectively as the Vinland Sagas.
+The main sources of information about the Norse voyages to Vinland are two Icelandic sagas: the Saga of Erik the Red and the Saga of the Greenlanders.
 These stories were preserved by oral tradition until they were written down some 250 years after the events they describe.
 The existence of two versions of the story shows some of the challenges of using traditional sources for history, because they share a large number of story elements but use them in different ways.
 A possible example is the reference to two different men named Bjarni who are blown off course.
 A brief summary of the plots of the two sagas, given at the end of this article, shows other examples.

 The sagas report that a considerable number of Vikings were in parties that visited Vinland.
 Thorfinn Karlsefni's crew consisted of 140 or 160 people according to the Saga of Erik the Red, 60 according to the Saga of the Greenlanders.
 Still according to the latter, Leif Ericson led a company of 35, Thorvald Eiriksson a company of 30, and Helgi and Finnbogi had 30 crew members.

 According to the Saga of Erik the Red, Þorfinnr "Karlsefni" Þórðarson and a company of 160 men, going south from Greenland traversed an open stretch of sea, found Helluland, another stretch of sea, Markland, another stretch of sea, the headland of Kjalarnes, the Wonderstrands, Straumfjörð and at last a place called Hóp, a bountiful place where no snow fell during winter.
 However, after several years away from Greenland, they chose to turn back to their homes when they realized that they would otherwise face an indefinite conflict with the natives.

 This saga references the place-name Vinland in four ways.
 First, it is identified as the land found by Leif Erikson.
 Karlsefni and his men subsequently find "vín-ber" near the Wonderstrands.
 Later, the tale locates Vinland to the south of Markland, with the headland of Kjalarnes at its northern extreme.
 However, it also mentions that while at Straumfjord, some of the explorers wished to go in search for Vinland west of Kjalarnes.